 The actual free option: getting added as an authorized user

 A few things worth knowing before you ask.
 First, not all cards work the same way for authorized users.
 Amex stopped reporting the original card open date for authorized users around 2015 — they now report the date you were added as the open date.
 So a 15-year-old Amex card doesn’t give you 15 years of history anymore.
 (I found this out in a painful way when a buyer added themselves to an old Amex account expecting a major age boost and got almost nothing — we ended up working out a partial refund.)
-Chase, Capital One, Bank of America — most major issuers still report the original open date to authorized users, which is why those cards carry more value than an equally old Amex.
+Chase, Capital One, and Bank of America still report the original open date to authorized users, which is why those cards carry far more value than an equally old Amex.

 Second, the card’s condition matters more than its age.
-High utilization or any missed payments on the primary account will show on your report too.
-You want a card with a large limit, low balance, and a clean payment history.
+High utilization or any missed payments on the primary account will show on your report too — being added to a maxed-out card can actively hurt you.
+You want a card with a large limit, a low balance, and a clean payment history.
+Third, Citi is notoriously unreliable about posting authorized users at all.
+Sometimes it shows up, sometimes it doesn’t.
+If someone adds you to a Citi card and you’re on a deadline, just know that going in — I’ve seen Citi slots simply never post, with no warning and no explanation.

 Free-ish: building your own tradelines